Developer Guide

 Security

-If your own Velocity files are used in applications that, for example, perform their own SQL queries and thus bypass the normal authorization structure of the Intrexx business logic, the authorized use of the Velocity code should be checked.
-If this check is not carried out, the file can simply be called up via the browser and the content displayed without an authorization check.
-This problem is similar to that of an SQL injection.
-User entries are applied without verification and forwarded to API functions; this should be prevented.
-Your code should be enclosed by the following construct to guarantee the server-side verification:
+If applications use custom Velocity files —for example, to execute their own SQL queries and thereby bypass the standard authorization structure of the Intrexx business logic—the proper use of the Velocity code should be verified.
+If this check is not performed, the file can simply be accessed via the browser and its contents displayed without an authorization check.
+This issue is similar to an SQL injection.
+User input is accepted without validation and passed on to API functions, which must be prevented.
+Your code should be enclosed within the following construct to ensure that the validation is performed on the server side:

 #if($AccessController.hasPagePermission("APP_GUID", "PAGE_GUID", "access"))